 I mentioned 15 and 16, which are fantastic holes.
 The 15th is a long, dogleg left par-4 with the approach view toward the ocean.
 The 16th is a nice par-5, doglegging left along a hillside.
 The 11th hole is definitely the other one that would get the most attention.
 It’s just over 300 yards from the blue tees, but plays straight down the hill and also offers a nice elevated ocean view.
 It’s a really fun and beautiful hole.

 This is a classic old style course with a hilly layout and very few flat lies on the course.
 Many of the fairways slope severely toward the ocean and that slope will definitely have a major effect on your putts, too.
 There are a few short holes mixed in with a few really long ones, so it’s a good test of different aspects of your game.

 Los Verdes is a course that I recommend everyone making a point to play at least once.
 The handful of ocean views are great and they generally keep it in solid shape.
 Being a county course that gets to much play, I would never expect things to be pristine here.
-Getting out to Rancho Palos Verdes is a bit of pain and dealing with the crowds is definitely a major deterrent, but I hope it’s not as long of a wait before playing here again.
+Getting out to Rancho Palos Verdes is a bit of pain and dealing with the crowds is definitely a major deterrent, as well, but I hope it’s not as long of a wait before I’m playing here again.